happycollision/jekyll.happycollision.com/src/pages/2025/01/05/rethinking-ci-cd.md

 deployment.
 We either run them locally, or wait for CI tests to pass before we run a deployment from our computers.

-"If developers can deploy whatever they want, won't they be tempted to?"
+"If developers can deploy _whatever they want_, won't they be tempted to?"

 I cannot speak to your company's hiring practices.